GitHub Pull Request Checklist

 There are a couple of additional steps if you're working on a fork of a repository that you're contributing to, as opposed to directly on the repository.
 You will need to periodically update your fork with changes made to the "upstream" repository.
 See Syncing a Fork of a GitHub Repository with Upstream for details, and do this at the start of each cycle through the checklist.

 This may seem like a lot of work, but that’s only because I’m being very explicit and am offering some tips and explanation along the way.
 The basic steps aren’t that much different from working with a non-distributed source control system, where you would still need to get latest, check out, do work, check in, and maybe somewhere in there deal with merging and code reviews.
-The beauty of this process is that your code reviews are built into it and (if you set up a build server properly) it’s very unlikely anything will break your build since you can verify PRs before they’re merged into your master codebase.
+The beauty of this process is that your code reviews are built into it and (if you set up a build server properly) it’s very unlikely anything will break your build since you can verify PRs before they’re merged into your main codebase.

 Damien Bod has a great article on Contributing to OSS Projects on GitHub using Fork and Upstreams.
 My checklist above is more designed for a team of committers than for community members forking projects and then sending in their contributions.
 Read Damien’s post for more on the latter process.